Email Marketing Guide

 Now that you have some of the basics down, let’s dive a little deeper into Campaign Metrics.
-The image provided is what a typical email campaign dashboard can be expected to look like.

 Offer potential subscribers something they value.
 Figure out what you can offer that will be of value to your readers.
 Answer these 3 questions to determine what should be driving your email marketing campaigns.

 - What can your organization offer that no one else can?

 - What can you tell people, teach people, connect people with that no one else can?

 Define Your Audience